-IMPORTANT NOTE: Due to COVID-19, the Irish Embassy has stopped processing all working holiday visa applications.
+IMPORTANT NOTE: Due to COVID-19, the Embassy has stopped processing all working holiday visa applications for Ireland.
 It is unknown if the processing times next year will be different due to a backlog of applicants, or changes in the application process.
 If you would like to receive updates on when the Irish Embassy will resume processing working holiday visa applications, fill in the form at the bottom of this post.

 Once you have received your passport back from the Embassy in the mail, your working holiday visa will be inside.
 Congrats!

-Once you have received your working holiday visa, you have 12 months to enter Ireland to activate it.
-If you do not enter Ireland within 12 months from the date on the visa, your visa expires and you cannot use it.
-And because you can only receive this visa once in your life, unfortunately, you cannot reapply.
+With the working holiday visa for Ireland is in your hands, you have 12 months to enter the country and activate it.
+If you do not enter Ireland within 12 months from the date on the visa, your visa will expire and you won’t be able to use it.
+And because you can only receive this visa once in your life, unfortunately, you won’t be allowed to reapply.

 The fee for this certificate is €300 and only has to be paid once for the duration of your two-year working holiday visa.